freenas/freenas-docs/userguide/system.rst

 :numref:`Table %s <email_conf_tab>`
 summarizes the settings that can be configured using the Email tab.

-.. note:: it is important to configure the system so that it can successfully send emails.
+.. note:: It is important to configure the system so that it can successfully send emails.
 An automatic script sends a nightly email to the *root* user account containing important information such as the health of the disks. :ref:`Alert` events are also emailed to